ethersphere/bee-docs/docs/bee/installation/docker.md

 ### Step 7: xDAI funding (full and light nodes only)

+You can fund your node by transferring xDAI and xBZZ to the address you copied from the logs in the previous step.

 To obtain xDAI and fund your node, you can [follow the instructions](/docs/bee/installation/install#4-fund-node) from the main install section.

 You can also try the [node-funder](https://github.com/ethersphere/node-funder) tool, which is especially helpful when you are running multiple nodes, as is described in the next section.